 The Gaming Analytics Summit held in San Francisco brought together a nice crowd of headliner video games such as Minecraft, Call of Duty, Destiny, Angry Birds, and Candy Crush.
 In attendance were the big gaming giants such as Sony PlayStation, Xbox, Activision, and Electronic Arts.
 Being an avid gamer and data analyst made this conference extremely informative.
 The topics ranged from in-game analytics to building a company structure that best handles big data.
 My focus at this conference was to see how the user’s voice was being heard in the video game development pipeline.
 Qualitative interviews meant very little to this group who focus more on big data and analytics, but some companies set themselves apart by emphasizing the importance of the user in maximizing their earning potential.[Read More]

-There were two topics in particular that I found most interesting at this year's NetFinance conference in Miami:
+After attending the NetFinance Conference in Miami this year.
+There were two topics in particular that I found most interesting:

 - Digital strategies to support the Omni-channel experience